 These birds, named Brown Gerygone, are considered to be one of the smallest birds in the world.
 These brown gerygone, about 8 to 10 cm long, are found in the coastal areas and rain forests of Australia.
 The upper parts of their body are brown in color, while the color of lower parts is slightly cream in color.

 These are usually found in small groups, consisting of 3 or 4 birds.
 These brown Gerygone prefer to make their shelter on the upper parts of tall trees.
 Where they spend most of their time hunting flying insects.

 Average 9 cm, 5 to 6 grams

-Known as the smallest songbird of Goldcrest Island.
+Known as the smallest songbird on Goldcrest Island.
 They usually sing in high pitch in the winter season.
-The scientific name for these little Goldcrest is (Regulus), which also means crown prince.
+The scientific name for this little Goldcrest is (Regulus), which also means crown prince.
 Perhaps that’s why they naturally have a yellow crown on their heads.

 This is the reason that these birds are very beautiful in appearance, they are also called the king of birds in the whole of Europe.
 These birds are known as the smallest bird in all of Europe, reaching up to about 9 cm in length.

 The upper part of the body of the Goldcrest is green in color, while the lower part is pale yellow in color.
 Along with this, their small and thin beak is also very attractive.
 They usually inhabit the forests and gardens of broad-leaved trees.

 Average 8 to 9 cm, 6 grams